-The scattering channel is calibrated against the extinction channel using either small particles (<250 nm) that have SSA=1.0 or CO_2 and set equal to the extinction measurement.
+The scattering channel is calibrated against the extinction channel using either small particles (< 250 nm) that have SSA = 1.0 or CO2 and set equal to the extinction measurement.
 This calibration procedure also allows the user to prove monitor linearity over a wide range of optical extinctions without the limitation of using individual gases normally used for nephelometer calibrations.
-Checking the calibration by using CO_2 we observed neglictable differences to the expected literature value for CO_2 .
+Checking the calibration by using CO2, we observed neglectable differences to the expected literature value for CO2.

-The sample flow in the instrument is set to 0.85 lpm and is controlled by a critical orifice.
-The measurement sample enters the chamber in one end and exits through an opening located in the other end flowing through a glass tube inside the integrating sphere (Figure 3).
+The sample flow in the instrument is set to $0.85 \,\mathrm{L}\,\mathrm{min}^{-1}$ and is controlled by a critical orifice.
+The measurement sample enters the chamber at one end and exits through an opening located at the other end flowing through a glass tube inside the integrating sphere (Fig. 3).
 The mirrors are kept particle-free by a continuously flowing purge flow (25 cm3 min-1).
 Petzold at al. (2013) showed that this purge flow shortens the measurement path and dilutes the sample and requires a correction factor.
-As done for the CAPS PM{ex} , a new correction factor was developed, by using monodisperse polystyrene latex spheres (PSL) of known size, for the CAPS PM{ssa} .
-Due to the cell geometry, the new correction factor was slightly larger than the one found for the extinction monitor, 1.37 and 1.27, respectively (Onasch et al., 2015).
-The noise of the instrument, trunction angle, and instrument uncertainty have also been studied by Onasch et al. (2015).
-The noise levels were <1 Mm-1 for the noise levels (1σ , 1s) for all wavelengths.
-For the case of this particular instrument (630 nm), the truncation correction was determined to be < 4% for typical ambient conditions.
-The uncertainty was estimated at ± 0.03 for SSA equal to 1 (PSL and ammonium sulphate) and decreases to ± 0.01 as the SSA goes down.
+As done for the CAPS PM{ex}, a new correction factor was developed by using monodisperse polystyrene latex spheres (PSLs) of known size for the CAPS PM{SSA}.
+Due to the cell geometry, the new correction factor was slightly larger than the one found for the extinction monitor: 1.37 and 1.27, respectively (Onasch et al., 2015).
+The noise of the instrument, truncation angle and instrument uncertainty have also been studied by Onasch et al. (2015).
+The noise levels were < 1 Mm-1 (1 σ , 1 s) for all wavelengths.
+For the case of this particular instrument (630 nm), the truncation correction was determined to be < 4 % for typical ambient conditions.
+The uncertainty was estimated at ±0.03 for SSA equal to 1 (PSL and ammonium sulfate) and decreases to ±0.01 as the SSA goes down.

-The baseline determination system is identical to the one used in the CAPS PM{ex} , in which filtered and thus particle-free sample air fills the measurement chamber and is used to quantify contributions of gas molecules to the instrument response by Rayleigh scattering and potential absorption of light, and to determine interferences of system components.
-Both the CAPS PM{ex} and CAPS PM{ssa} used in this study operate at a wavelength of 630 nm and thus show minimal interference from absorption by ambient gaseous species like NO_2 and H_2O .
+The baseline determination system is identical to the one used in the CAPS PM{ex} , in which filtered and thus particlefree sample air fills the measurement chamber, and is used to quantify contributions of gas molecules to the instrument response by Rayleigh scattering and potential absorption of light as well as to determine interferences of system components.
+Both the CAPS PM{ex} and CAPS PM{SSA} used in this study operate at a wavelength of 630 nm and thus show minimal interference from absorption by ambient gaseous species like NO2 and H2O.

-2.2 Data Treatment
+2.2 Data treatment